evillogic/infosec-blog/content/posts/subsystem-defender-bypass.md

 ---
-title: Bypassing Windows Defender with the Windows Subsystem for Linux!
+title: Bypassing Windows Defender with WSL
 date: 2019-01-16
 draft: false
 description: Using Windows Subsystem for Linux to Bypass Windows Defender